tysenmoore-xse/ui-layout/README.md

 - Could not dynamically change the flow
 - Could not dynamically hide a contianer
 - Resizing in some cases would break the containers and they could not be resized
+- The ui-Layout didn't work in a tab.
+If you leave the current tab and come back the sizes are all wrong.

 The code changes were done quickly and may be a little hackish.
 Anyone who wants to clean this up is more than welcome.